 Prescription Range is an Essential Factor

-Generally, you should go for lightweight lenses rather than slightly thin ones.
+Generally, it would help to use lightweight lenses rather than slightly thin ones.

 Polycarbonate Vs High Index Lenses: Which One Triumphs For Clarity?

-High index lenses rank slightly higher than polycarbonate.
+High index lenses rank slightly more elevated than polycarbonate.

 Polycarbonate is a widely used lens material with more than 35% market share in prescription glasses.
 Most people can’t assess color deformation at these levels.